deepurockz7678/Netflix/README.md

 ## Acknowledgments

-A huge thank you to **@codewithharry** for his excellent tutorial on building a Netflix clone.
+A huge thank you to @CodeWithHarry(https://github.com/CodeWithHarry) for his excellent tutorial on building a Netflix clone.
 This project was built by following his guidance and served as a great learning experience.
 His tutorials are highly recommended for anyone starting their web development journey.
+You can find his channel here: [CodeWithHarry on YouTube](https://www.youtube.com/c/CodeWithHarry)